 The security of the transaction is the priority of any business that enables online payment.
-It cannot be emphasised enough how important it is for the customers to trust the transaction pathway with their personal information.
+It cannot be emphasized enough how important it is for the customers to trust the transaction pathway with their personal information.
 Therefore, such a mode must comply with PCI – DSS standards (Payment Card Industry – Data Security Standard).

 (ii) Customer Experience

-The user experience of the pathway is also of much importance since if it is not easy, quick, seamlessly swift processing and customises payment, the users will not rely on it.
+The user experience of the pathway is also of much importance since if it is not easy, quick, seamlessly swift processing and customizes payment, the users will not rely on it.
 It is a part of customers’ shopping experience only; hence it must be customer friendly and not complicated.

 (iii) Choice of Payment

 Every payment gateway should provide customers with the option to choose their mode of payment at their convenience.
 It could be debit/credit card, net banking, mobile wallets, UPI, or other prevalent payment modes.

 As apparent that online transactions are crucial for every trade unit in the market, the gateway providing smooth and swift merchant onboarding are also vital.
 Moreover, the option processing and set-up fees and rates should be affordable for every merchant.